BlackCat03/Login-Fetch-PHP-MySQL/README.md

 # Login-Fetch-PHP-MySQL
-Login form using Fetch, OOP, PHP and MySQL
+Login form using Fetch, OOP, PHP and MySQL.
+Warning, there might be some texts in spanish.